dnsimple/dnsimple-support/content/articles/zone-files.markdown

 ##### How to import records from zone file

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
-1. On the top menu click on the <label>Domains</label> tab.
+1. On the header click on the <label>Domains</label> tab.
 1. Locate the relevant domain and click on the name to access the domain page.
 1. Go to the settings section by clicking the <label>Settings</label> link on the left.
 1. Click on the <label>Import from a zone file</label> link inside the zones card.